-You should read the following discussion and analysis of our financial condition and results of operations in conjunction with our financial statements and related notes and other financial information included elsewhere in this prospectus.
+You should read the following discussion and analysis of our financial condition and results of operations in conjunction with our audited financial statements as of and for the years ended December 31, 2019 and 2020 and unaudited condensed financial statements as of and for the three months ended March 31, 2020 and 2021, and related notes and other financial information included elsewhere in this prospectus.
 This discussion and analysis and other parts of this prospectus contain forward-looking statements based upon our current plans and expectations that involve risks, uncertainties and assumptions, such as statements regarding our plans, objectives, expectations, intentions and beliefs.
 Our actual results and the timing of events could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth under the section titled "Risk Factors" and elsewhere in this prospectus.
 You should carefully read the "Risk Factors" section of this prospectus to gain an understanding of the important factors that could cause actual results to differ materially from our forward-looking statements.
 Please also see the section titled "Special Note Regarding Forward-Looking Statements."

 We are a clinical-stage biopharmaceutical company focused on developing a portfolio of internallydiscovered, selective fatty acid synthase (FASN) inhibitors for the treatment of several diseases that result from the overproduction of the fatty acid palmitate.
-Based on our clinical and preclinical data, we believe that our wholly-owned pipeline of oral FASN inhibitors has the potential to offer effective treatments for indications in several therapeutic areas of high unmet medical need including liver diseases and cancers.
+Based on our clinical and preclinical data, we believe that our wholly-owned pipeline of oral FASN inhibitors has the potential to offer treatments for indications in several therapeutic areas of high unmet medical need including liver diseases and cancers.
 TVB-2640, an oral, once-daily pill, is our lead drug candidate that we selected from more than 1,200 compounds in our library of FASN inhibitors and has been studied in over 260 subjects including healthy volunteers and patients with non-alcoholic steatohepatitis (NASH) or cancer.
-In our FASCINATE-1 Phase 2a clinical trial, TVB-2640 demonstrated statistically significant improvements across widely-used steatosis, inflammation/lipotoxicity, fibrosis and metabolic biomarkers important in NASH, and was welltolerated.
-We believe that these attributes will allow us to treat a broad range of patients in this multifactorial disease.
-In the second quarter of 2021, we plan to initiate enrollment of our FASCINATE-2 Phase 2b clinical trial in NASH patients with moderate to advanced fibrosis to evaluate disease improvement by assessing liver biopsies after 52 weeks of treatment and conducting an interim analysis after a portion of the patients complete 26 weeks of treatment.
+In our FASCINATE-1 Phase 2a clinical trial, TVB-2640 demonstrated statistically significant improvements across widely-used steatosis, inflammation/lipotoxicity, fibrosis and metabolic biomarkers important in NASH, and was well-tolerated.
+We believe that these attributes provide TVB-2640 the potential to treat a broad range of patients in this multifactorial disease.
+In the second quarter of 2021, we plan to enroll an open-label cohort in the FASCINATE-1 Phase 2a clinical trial to assess the safety and efficacy of TVB-2640 in patients treated with 75mg for 12 weeks.
+Also in the second quarter of 2021, we plan to initiate enrollment of our FASCINATE-2 Phase 2b clinical trial in NASH patients with moderate to advanced fibrosis to evaluate disease improvement by assessing liver biopsies after 52 weeks of treatment and conducting an interim analysis after a portion of the patients complete 26 weeks of treatment.
 Within oncology, in the second half of 2021, we plan to initiate a randomized, controlled Phase 2 clinical trial for glioblastoma multiforme (GBM) and a Phase 1b/2 basket clinical trial in several solid tumors where FASN inhibition may have promising utility.
 In addition, we plan to advance our second FASN inhibitor, TVB-3567, into a first-in-human clinical trial in the second half of 2021.